 - Both of the above

 Allow competent DUI attorney Brian P. Gabriel to help you fight your BUI charge in West Palm Beach.
-At The Law Office of Gabriel & Gabriel, we have extensive experience helping clients protect themselves from harmful alcohol charges, including BUI.
+At The Law Office of Gabriel & Gabriel, Mr. Gabriel has extensive experience helping clients protect themselves from harmful alcohol charges, including BUI.

 Should I Hire a Lawyer for a BUI Charge in West Palm Beach?